ajalt/clikt/docs/pages/utilities.md

 ## Launching Editors

-If you need to ask users for multi-line input, or need to have the user edit a file, you can do so through `TermUi.editText` and `TermUi.EditFile`.
+If you need to ask users for multi-line input, or need to have the user edit a file, you can do so through {% include apidoc.html pkg="output" class="term-ui" fun="edit-text" %} and {% include apidoc.html pkg="output" class="term-ui" fun="edit-file" %}.
 These functions open the program defined in the `VISUAL` or `EDITOR` environment variables, or a sensible default if neither are defined.
 The functions return the edited text if the user saved their changes.

 For example: